 Once you believe you meet the qualifications, gather all documents to support your claim.
 Be sure to include your DD214 or other separation paperwork.

-You can download the VA Form 21-526EZ application by clicking here.
+You can download the VA Form 21-526EZ application.
 Once completed, you may submit the form via U.S. mail or in person.
 You may have the option of completing the application online.

 Prepare yourself to wait for a decision.
 As of April 2020, the average number of days for receiving a decision about your VA claim is 105.9 days.